SmartDataAnalytics/RdfProcessingToolkit/README-NGS.md

-  cat       Output and optionally convert graph input filter    Yield items (not) satisfying a given condition head      List or skip the first n named graphs tail      Output the last named graphs map       (flat-)Map each named graph to a new set of named graphs probe     Determine content type based on input sort      Sort named graphs by key
+  cat       Output and optionally convert graph input filter    Yield items (not) satisfying a given condition head      List or skip the first n named graphs tail      Output the last named graphs (scans from the start) map       (flat-)Map each named graph to a new set of named graphs probe     Determine content type based on input sort      Sort named graphs by key